 Modules of the RPE

 The RPE comprises of various modules.
-Candidates can make up a basket of modules according to the requirements of the exchange for the specific function they wish to perform.
-Not all modules enjoy the same recognition by regulatory authorities and care should be taken when choosing the correct modules for the intended purpose, e.g. a candidate employed by an equities member of the JSE Limited that wants to provide advice to clients, should select the module called “The Equity Market” in addition to the compulsory modules.
+Learners can make up a basket of modules according to the requirements of the exchange for the specific function they wish to perform.
+Not all modules enjoy the same recognition by regulatory authorities and you must take care to choose the correct modules for the purpose you have in mind, e.g., if you are employed by an equities member of the JSE Limited and you want to provide advice to clients, you must ensure that you select the module called “The Equity Market” in addition to the compulsory modules.

 There are eight modules of the RPE: